 As with anyone new to a profession, there is always a learning curve -- and lash artistry is no different.
-Maybe you have an up-and-comer who had a preventable issue involving finances, or a client mishap or a conflict with a coworker.
+Maybe you have an up-and-comer who had a preventable issue involving finances, a client mishap, or a conflict with a coworker.

 It's only through learning we can prevent mistakes like these.
 As a lashpreneur, you have the power to positively impact those you work with or the artists in your community by being a mentor.